mnaberez/redundant12v/README.md

  - Remote monitoring.
 A serial port provides a simple "on/off" status that indicates when one of the two onboard DC supplies loses its AC power or otherwise fails.

 It is built on a 1U rack shelf but requires at least 2U because it is slightly taller than 1U.
-The extra air space is also needed for cooling as the supply has no fans.
+The extra air space is also needed for cooling because the supply has no fans.

 ## Background

-Rackmount [Automatic Transfer Switches](https://web.archive.org/web/20220408134749/https://www.youtube.com/watch?v=JSWmmY9tKrM) from companies such as [APC](https://web.archive.org/web/20220408135631/https://download.schneider-electric.com/files?p_File_Name=BSTY-AQNP38_R0_EN.pdf&p_Doc_Ref=SPD_BSTY-AQNP38_EN&p_enDocType=Catalog) and [CyberPower](https://web.archive.org/web/20220408140138/https://www.cyberpower.com/tw/en/File/GetCyberpowerFileByDocId/DS-21040002-01) can be used to provide AC power redundancy for devices with a single AC cord such as unmanaged switches and small firewall appliances.
-These devices are usually powered by small power bricks.
-All of the bricks are plugged into the ATS which in turn has two AC cords.
+Rackmount [Automatic Transfer Switches](https://web.archive.org/web/20220408134749/https://www.youtube.com/watch?v=JSWmmY9tKrM) from companies such as [APC](https://web.archive.org/web/20220408135631/https://download.schneider-electric.com/files?p_File_Name=BSTY-AQNP38_R0_EN.pdf&p_Doc_Ref=SPD_BSTY-AQNP38_EN&p_enDocType=Catalog) and [CyberPower](https://web.archive.org/web/20220408140138/https://www.cyberpower.com/tw/en/File/GetCyberpowerFileByDocId/DS-21040002-01) can be used to provide AC power redundancy for devices with a single AC cord.

-I noticed that all of the small power bricks in my rack had 12VDC output.
-Instead of buying an ATS unit and plugging the bricks into it, I decided to eliminate the bricks by building this redundant 12VDC supply.
-It can be built for less than the cost of most ATS units and eliminates the clutter of the bricks.
+I noticed that all of the single-corded devices in my rack ran off 12VDC power bricks.
+Instead of buying an ATS unit and plugging the bricks into it, I built this redundant 12VDC supply to eliminate the bricks.
+It can be built for less than the cost of most ATS units.

 ## Parts List